-Note for Unity 5
+Note for Unity 2018+

-In Unity 5, the developers dramatically changed the Character Controller scripts.
-Among other things, they privatized access to the movement variables such as jumpSpeed and moveSpeed, which are needed to create the jump and speed boosts.
+For Unity 2018+, the developers dramatically changed the Character Controller scripts, which eliminated our ability to access the movement variables such as jumpSpeed and moveSpeed.
+These are needed to create the jump and speed boosts, so we need to use an alternate character controller from the Asset Store in order to use these mechanics.

-Consequently, in order to use these scripts, it is necessary to use the earlier version of the Character Controller from Unity 3 and 4.
-So, instead of FPSController, RigidBodyFPSController, or ThirdPersonController, we'll be using the First Person Controller.
-If you already have one of the former in your script, you'll need to disable it, and add a First Person Controller in its place.
-While the First Person Controller isn't available in the Standard Assets anymore, it's been included in the SLU CS assets package, so you can find it in the Project window, under the Assets/Standard Assets/Character Controllers/ folder.
+As a result, instead of FPSController, RigidBodyFPSController, or ThirdPersonController, we'll be using the First Person Controller from the Modular First Person Controller package.
+If you have one of the former character controllers in your scene, you'll need to disable it, and add a First Person Controller in its place.
+The Modular First Person Controller package is available on the Asset Store, but you'll also find the prefab for the First Person Controller in the SLU Prelim Assets package, under the AssetS/SLU Prelim Assets/Modular First Person Controller.